pubnub/objective-c/iOS/README.md

 This results in a simple app that displays a PubNub 'Ping' message, published every second from PubNub PHP Bot.

 That was just a quick and dirty demo to cut your teeth on...
-There are five other iOS PubNub 3.4 client demo apps available!
+There are other iOS for PubNub client demo apps available!
 These demonstrate in more detail how you can use the delegate and completion block features of the PubNub client for iOS.

+They include:

 ### SimpleSubscribe HOWTO